Sallyliubj/Sallyliubj.github.io/README.md

 `Hi there, I'm Sally Liu` 👋

+🎓 `Education:`

+- `CS @ Columbia University`
+- `Math & CS @ Middlebury College`

-`I'm currently pursuing B.S in Computer Science at Columbia University, and B.A in Mathematics and Computer Science at Middlebury College.
+`I'm currently a junior pursuing Computer Science at Columbia University.
 I love building software that makes a real difference—whether it’s crafting an app, creating tools to solve tough problems, or just making life a little easier with code.
 At the same time, I'm eagerly exploring the possibilities of machine learning, deep learning, and large language models (LLMs) in scientific fields.`

 🌱 `Currently, I'm focusing on:`